FirelyTeam/firely-docs/vonk/deployment/azureWebApp.rst

 #.
 Add the trial license file (vonk-trial-license.json) to the vonk_distribution.zip by dragging the license file into the zipfile.
 #.
 Open a webbrowser, navigate to ``https://<webapp>.scm.azurewebsites.net/ZipDeployUI`` and drag vonk_distribution.zip into the browser window.
-   This will install the Vonk server as a Web App in Azure.
+   This will install the Firely Server as a Web App in Azure.
    In our example the url is ``https://<webapp>.scm.azurewebsites.net/ZipDeployUI`` This method of deployment does not work in Internet Explorer.
 It does work in Firefox, Chrome and Edge.
 #.
 Open a browser and go to the site ``https://<webapp>.azurewebsites.net/`` .
-This will show the Vonk home page.
+This will show the Firely Server home page.

 Change database
 ---------------

-In this example Vonk is using a memory repository.
+In this example Firely Server is using a memory repository.
 If you want to change it to another kind of repository then you could change that on the page Application Settings of the Web App.
 Here you can set :ref:`Environment Variables<configure_envvar>` with the settings for either :ref:`SQL Server<configure_sql>` or :ref:`MongoDB<configure_mongodb>`.
 For example for MongoDB it will look like this:

 .. image:: ../images/Azure_04_Settings.png